avocadopelvis/restaurant-web-app/README.md

 Copy `http://127.0.0.1:5000/` and paste it in the address bar of a browser.

 # Working of our Website
-The front-end portion of the website has been developed using **HTML, CSS & JavaScript** while the backend portion has been developed using **Flask & SQLite**.
+The front-end portion of the web application has been developed using **HTML, CSS & JavaScript** while the backend portion has been developed using **Flask & SQLite**.
 The information regarding the users, food items, tables and orders are stored in a database created using **SQLite**.
-Through the use of **Flask**, the website interacts with the database.
-To verify a the user's phone number, we have used **Twilio Authy API** and the delivery tracking has been implemented using **Google Maps Javascript API** and **Google Directions API**
+Through the use of **Flask**, the web app interacts with the database.
+To verify the user's phone number, we have used **Twilio Authy API** and the delivery tracking has been implemented using **Google Maps Javascript API** and **Google Directions API**

 ### Home Page
 ![home-page](https://user-images.githubusercontent.com/92647313/143268173-ff82236a-d49e-4ed1-85df-cb132b1be61f.png)